pgspider/griddb_fdw/README.md

 # GridDB Foreign Data Wrapper for PostgreSQL

 This PostgreSQL extension is a Foreign Data Wrapper (FDW) for [GridDB][1].
-This version of griddb_fdw can work for PostgreSQL 9.6, 10 and 11, 12.
+This version of griddb_fdw can work for PostgreSQL 9.6, 10, 11, 12 and 13.
+It is confirmed in GridDB 4.5.

 ## 1. Installation
 griddb_fdw requires GridDB's C client library.
 This library can be downloaded from the [GridDB][1] website on github[1].